Topological phase transitions with SO(4) symmetry in (2+1)d interacting Dirac fermions

 To understand the topological phase transition, we first focus on the exactly solvable limit at $h=0$ (the horizontal axis of the phase diagram).
-In this limit, the Ising spins $s_b^z$ commute with the Hamiltonian and thus have no quantum fluctuations.
-As a result, spins in the ground state must form a classical ferromagnetic spin configuration to minimize the energy $s_b^z=+1$ or $s_b^z=-1$ .
-Without loss of generality, here we set $s_b^z=+1$ and then the system reduces into a free-fermion problem, whose band structure is shown in Fig.~\ref{fig:dispersion} (b)-(d) for different values of $\xi$.
+In this limit, the Ising spins $s_b^z$ have no quantum fluctuations and must choose a classical ferromagnetic spin configuration, with $s_b^z=+1$ or $s_b^z=-1$; the system then reduces into a free-fermion problem.
 At finite $\xi$, as discussed above, the Ising ordering reduces the four-fold rotational symmetry down to two-fold ($C_{4v}$ to $C_{2v}$).
-However, as long as $\xi\ne\pm1$, the system remains a Dirac semimetal and the location of the Dirac points are pinned to $X$ and $Y$ by the $C_{2v}$ point group symmetry.
+However, as long as $\xi\ne\pm1$, the system remains a Dirac semimetal and the location of the Dirac points are pinned to $X$ and $Y$ by the $C_{2v}$ symmetry.
 The reduction of the rotational symmetry is reflected by the anisotropy in Fermi velocity.
-Near a Dirac point (e.g. $X$), the linearized Hamiltonian is $H_X=2(t-\xi) k_x\sigma_x+2(t+\xi) k_y\sigma_y$, i.e., the Dirac point have different Fermi velocity along $x$ and $y$.
-At $\xi=1$, the velocity in one direction vanishes, and a nested fermi surface develops.
+Near a Dirac point (e.g. $X$), the linearized Hamiltonian is $H_X=2(t-\xi) k_x\sigma_x+2(t+\xi) k_y\sigma_y$, i.e., the Dirac points have different Fermi velocity along $x$ and $y$, as shown in Fig.~\ref{fig:dispersion}(b).
+At $\xi=1$, the velocity in one direction vanishes, and a nested Fermi surface develops.
 This metallic state marks a topological phase transition between two topologically distinct Dirac semimetals.